Homesteader Classes

 Day One - Let's start growing our own vegetables!
 The first day of the week is our updated Sustainable Gardening class.

-Day Two - Learn to raise goats, chickens and rabbits in our NEW class Raising Small Animals.
+Day Two - Learn to raise goats, chickens and rabbits in our Raising Small Animals class.

 Sustainable Gardening